Managing Complexity While Delivering Custom Content

 Jennifer Long, Director of Educational Products at Harvard Business Publishing Corporate Learning, comments: “Our co-creation approach is what makes our offerings unique.
 Although we’re building on our expert content, we’re tailoring it to the business priorities of our clients.
 Clients may also have a need to change aspects of their program midstream.
 We can adapt dynamically to meet the client’s needs.”

 Ron MacLean, Experience Architect, Educational and Learning Product Design Group at Harvard Business Publishing Corporate Learning, adds: “Co-creation is great, but it creates more options for the user experience.
 During the program, if we don’t manage the learner experience carefully, it can lead to learners becoming confused.”

 It was a serious and intense process, in a very good way.
-The Learning and Creative Services team went back and forth with us to understand the unique complexity of what we do and how we use the platform.
+The Learning Services team went back and forth with us to understand the unique complexity of what we do and how we use the platform.
 They provided us with a set of design recommendations, which our in-house team then reviewed and prioritized.Ron MacLean, Experience Architect, Educational and Learning Product Design Group, Harvard Business Publishing Corporate Learning

 When Harvard Business Publishing Corporate Learning launched phase one of a new blended learning solution, the team quickly identified opportunities to improve the user experience.